Sign up

 The Alchemist, Eldon Square

 Known primarily as a purveyor of elaborate cocktails in a vibrant atmosphere, The Alchemist also offers plenty of good food, and its brunch menu is no exception.
-The Full Alchemist isn’t for the fainthearted but there are less daunting choices – chicken and waffles, a breakfast burrito and fancy beans on toast with parmesan - and there's a cocktail-themed option offering a brunch dish and three of their creative cocktails for just £30 per person.
+The Full Alchemist isn’t for the fainthearted but there are less daunting choices – chicken and waffles, maple bacon pancakes and a breakfast burrito - and there's a cocktail-themed option available on weekends offering a brunch dish and three of their creative cocktails for just £35 per person.

 All Bar One, Grey Street

 Boasting a prime position on Newcastle's gorgeous Grey Street, All Bar One certainly makes for a scenic spot to enjoy brunch.
-Choose from dishes like full English breakfasts (with a veggie option available), shakshuka baked eggs, French toast and more with two dishes for just £16, every day until 12pm.
+Choose from dishes like full English breakfasts (with a veggie option available), breakfast quesadilla, French toast and more with two dishes for just £18, every day until 12pm.

 Super Natural, Grainger Street